 Skip to main content

-Manually defines the schema for a local SQLite table used by Supastash.
+Manually defines the schema for a local SQLite table used by Supastash, with support for foreign keys and indexed columns.

 This is helpful for: